Top Wine Trends For Fall, According To Leading Sommeliers

 The Country Of Georgia Is The ‘Cradle Of Wine’ For Good Reason

-Tzr Georgia Imge
+TZR Georgia Imge

 A star has emerged, or shall we say re-emerged in the wine world and it shows no signs of dimming.
 The country of Georgia has a rich history in viticulture and has been producing exquisite wine in the heart of the Caucasus region for over 8,000 years.
 It was even given the moniker, “cradle of wine.”
 Recently there’s been a surge in popularity for these wines, particularly those made from the region’s white grapes.
 According to the National Wine Agency, in 2022 Georgian wine exports to the U.S. increased by 28% and 15% overall in key global markets.